 Below is the block diagram of the microprocessor architecture.

 In the above image, we can see that RAM/ROM (and other components) are externally connected to the microprocessor.

 How does Microprocessor work?

-Here, Instruction gets fetched and Input to is given using external I/O components.
+Here, Instruction gets fetched and input is given externally using I/O components.
 The microprocessor executes an instruction.
 The result gets stored in the externally connected memory unit.

 The microcontroller is the electronic device.
 It has processing unit along with fixed sized ROM, RAM, and other required peripheral components.
 These all the components are embedded on the single chip.

-Bellow is the block diagram for the architecture of microcontroller.
+Below is the block diagram of the architecture of microcontroller.

 It is widely used in embedded system.